AntoineCyr/blockchain_solvency/README.md

-# Zero-Knowledge Proof of Solvency Blockchain
+# Lean Blockchain for Marketplace Solvency

-Welcome to the Zero-Knowledge Proof of Solvency Blockchain project!
-This project showcases a blockchain designed to prove the balance of a marketplace using zero-knowledge proofs.
-It simulates user deposits, transfers between clients, and provides proof of liabilities with each new transaction.
+This is a lean blockchain designed to serve as an internal process system for a marketplace.
+Its primary goal is to generate live proof of liabilities for every block, ensuring transparency and trust in the marketplace's financial operations.

-## Features
+## Overview

-- **Simulated Deposits and Transfers:** Mimics the deposits of users to a marketplace and the transfers between clients.
-- **Proof of Liabilities:** Generates proof of liabilities with every new transaction, ensuring transparency and trust.
+The system operates with a server-client architecture:

+- **Server**: Maintains the blockchain, processes transactions, and generates zero-knowledge proofs for every block
+- **Client**: Connects to the server to perform operations, request proofs, and verify them independently
+- **Proof of Liabilities**: Generated for every block to prove the total liabilities of the marketplace
-- **Proof of Inclusion:** Allows users to request proof of their inclusion, displaying their balance at every block from wallet creation to the present.
+- **Proof of Inclusion**: Allows users to verify their complete balance history from wallet creation to present
-- **Multithreaded:** Runs a multithreaded server where one thread create blocks, and the other handle incoming TCP connections.
-- **TCP Stream** The Client and the Server are connected with a TCP stream
-- **Folding scheme:** Utilizes Circom for both proof of liabilities and proof of inclusion circuits, compiled with the nova folding scheme.
-- **Distributed system:** The server creates the proofs, and the client requests and verifies them.

-## Roadmap

-- **Next Steps:** Go through the repo and work on the TODOs.
-- **Future Work:** Stay tuned for more information on my proof of solvency.
-My master's thesis will be published soon!

 ## Server